Publicly Traded Partnership: Everything You Need to Know

 In a publicly traded partnership, shares are known as units, which is why shareholders in these partnerships are called unit holders.

 IRC Section 7704 is the main law defining PTPs and how to tax them.
 This section dates back to 1987.
 According to this section, publicly traded partnerships that receive at least 90 percent of their income from qualifying sources will not pay entity level tax and will follow a pass-through method to members for tax items.
 Thus, they keep their partnership tax treatment if they meet this 90 percent threshold.

 If the publicly traded partnership does not meet this qualification, then it will be taxed as a corporation.
 This means paying corporate tax, and that partnership distributions are seen by the IRS as dividends subject to tax.

 Partnership Interests will not be Considered to be Publicly Traded Under §7704(b) in the Following Circumstances:

-- Partnership interest are doled out in a private placement, and there are under 100 partners
+- Partnership interest is doled out in a private placement, and there are under 100 partners.

 The Pros of Investing in Publicly Traded Partnerships